-We have previously accounted for the index-linked features of certain annuity products, all of which are included in the Ceded business, as embedded derivatives.
-Following our election of the fair value option on our insurance liabilities, this accounting treatment is no longer applicable.
+The Predecessor Company previously accounted for the index-linked features of certain annuity products as embedded derivatives.
+The Successor Company elected the fair value option for these annuity products, all of which are included in the Ceded Business.
 See Note 7 for further information.